 A friend of mine is ghost-writing a creative non-fiction book about her boss’s grandmother.
 She finds it easier to work when she can look at the grandmother’s photo; she imagines the woman in the photo living her life and narrates that.
 I’ve celebrity cast my novel (Josh Jackson and Matthew Goode are in it), and I find that putting the thoughts and actions on a physical body helps me map a logical progression of what happens next.
 Also, looking up photos and making pretty montages is a great way to procrastinate.

 By Robin Yang

+Robin Yang was one of the Campus Clipper’s publishing interns, who wrote an e-book on how to write a novel.
+If you like Robin’s writing, follow our blog for more chapters from this e-book.
+We have the most talented interns ever and we’re so proud of them!
 For over 20 years, the Campus Clipper has been offering awesome student discounts in NYC, from the East Side to Greenwich Village.
 Along with inspiration, the company offers students a special coupon booklet and the Official Student Guide, which encourage them to discover new places in the city and save money on food, clothing and services.

-Stay tuned for more tips from Tricia on ethnic cuisine outside of Manhattan, check our website for more student savings and watch our YouTube video showing off some of New York City’s finest students during last year’s Welcome Week.
+At the Campus Clipper, not only do we help our interns learn new skills, make money, and create wonderful e-books, we give them a platform to teach others.
+Check our website for more student savings and watch our YouTube video showing off some of New York City’s finest students during last year’s Welcome Week.